RomFatal/node-linker-pro/README.md

 If your projects live in cloud-synced folders like Google Drive, OneDrive, Dropbox, or iCloud, you’ve likely seen these problems:

-- Slow syncs — `node_modules` can be hundreds of MBs.
+❌ Slow syncs — `node_modules` can be hundreds of MBs.
-- Wasted storage — dependencies don’t need to be backed up.
+❌ Wasted storage — dependencies don’t need to be backed up.
-- CPU/bandwidth drain while coding.
+❌ CPU/bandwidth drain while coding.

+✅ Save cloud storage space.
+✅ Faster project syncs.
+✅ No changes to your workflow.

 ---

 ## The solution

-`linker-node-modules` moves your `node_modules` to a local cache folder outside
+`node-linker-pro` moves your `node_modules` to a local cache folder outside
 cloud sync, then creates a link back so your project works exactly the same.

 ### Before